 Gradients and Textures

-The material used for foil stamping is solid, there cannot not be any gradients or textures present in your foil stamp files.
+The material used for foil stamping is solid, meaning there cannot be any gradients or textures present in your files.
 If you’re seeking a gradated or textured metallic effect, however, we’ll be happy to make it happen.
 Simply request a custom quote and with metallic inks, which works great for gradients.

 Ready to Get Started?

 We’ve created a custom pricing calculator so that you can explore all the different printing choices, shipping methods, and get an instant price for your project.
-You can also customize just about anything, from size and paperweight to specialty options like foil stamping and so much more.Get Your Price
+You can also customize just about anything, from size and paperweight to specialty options and so much more.Get Your Price